sommarskog/sql-docs/docs/relational-databases/track-changes/known-issues-and-errors-change-data-capture.md

 If the `sys.dm_cdc_errors` indicate that scans are failing due to the **error 2628** or **error 8115** for change tables, you should first consume the change data in the affected change tables.
 After that, you need to [disable and then reenable CDC](enable-and-disable-change-data-capture-sql-server.md) on the table to resolve the problem effectively.

+## Enabling CDC fails when 'CREATE OBJECT' triggers exist

+When you enable CDC, a `cdc user` is created to manage the CDC creation process.
+The `cdc user` runs a number of stored procedures to enable CDC, and some of these stored procedures create objects which fire existing `CREATE OBJECT` triggers.
+Since the `cdc user` does not have permission to write to the `master` database, these CDC stored procedures fail with error 22830.

+Disable any `CREATE OBJECT` triggers before enabling CDC on a database.
+Reenable these triggers after CDC is configured.

 ## Import database using data-tier Import/Export and Extract/Publish operations

 For CDC enabled SQL databases, when you use SqlPackage, SSDT, or other SQL tools to Import/Export or Extract/Publish, the `cdc` schema and user get excluded in the new database.
 Other CDC objects not included in Import/Export and Extract/Deploy operations include the tables marked as `is_ms_shipped=1` in sys.objects.

 Even if CDC isn't enabled and you've defined a custom schema or user named `cdc` in your database that will also be excluded in Import/Export and Extract/Deploy operations to import/setup a new database.

 ## Partition switching with variables